People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer. These may include:

 Work with your health care team to make a good plan for monitoring and managing blood sugar levels during treatment if you have diabetes.
 This may mean checking blood sugar more often or adjusting the dose of your diabetes medication.

 Pain and problems moving around.
 You can have these problems at any age.
 But they are more common in older adults than younger people.
 For example, arthritis is a common cause of pain and movement problems.
-These problems can make it harder to do your daily activities or get to doctors’ appointments.
-They can also raise the risk of side effects.
+These problems can make it harder to do your daily activities or get to medical appointments.
+They can also raise the risk of some side effects.

 Physical activity is important for your overall health, especially for people with cancer.
 Your health care team will want you to be as active as you can during and after your treatment.